rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/communication-topologies/ros-support.md

 ![Scoped topic as shown](/images/multi-robot-communication/scoped-as-shown.png?classes=border,shadow&width=50pc)

 {{% notice note %}}
-If in the ROS service logs you experience the error: ***incoming connection failed: unable to receive data from sender, check sender's logs for details***, please ignore it.
+If in the ROSmsg logs you experience the error: ***incoming connection failed: unable to receive data from sender, check sender's logs for details***, please ignore it.
 The error message is generated by ROS internally as a side effect of the sniffing done by the cloud bridge so as to determine metadata related to ROSmsg type for the service.
 It has no other effects on your code and/or the code's functionality, and you can safely ignore it.
 {{% /notice %}}

-#### Targeting - auto prefix/namespace unwrapping for peers
+#### Targeting: auto prefix or namespace unwrapping for peers
-In this configuration, a user may declare a topic/service/action as _**targeted**_ by selecting the "Targeted" option.
+In this configuration, a user may declare a topic/service/action as ***targeted*** by selecting the **Targeted** option.

-This indicates that when a component is deployed its local ROS interfaces (topic/service/action) __containing a prefix/namespace corresponding to another individual peer's dynamic identitiy__(peers "ROS environment alias") gets __routed to the corresponding peer__ and __automatically unwraps the prefix/namespace__ in its ROS graph.
+This indicates that when a component is deployed its local ROS interfaces (topic/service/action)
+__containing a prefix/namespace corresponding to another individual peer's dynamic identitiy__ (peers ROS environment alias) gets __routed to the corresponding peer__ and __automatically unwraps the prefix/namespace__ in its ROS graph.

-For example, suppose robots in a particular scenario subscribe to the topic */cmd_vel* to move about and a central controller needs to ask a specific robot say robotA to move, then it needs to be able to target only robotA and send messages to its */cmd_vel* subscription.
+For example, suppose robots in a particular scenario subscribe to the topic */cmd_vel* to move and a central controller needs to ask a specific robot, say robotA, to move, then it needs to be able to target only robotA and send messages to its */cmd_vel* subscription.

 The controller in the above scenario publishes */robotA/cmd_vel* topic.
-While routing */robotA/cmd_vel* the bridge strips the prefix ***robotA*** and publish the messages on the topic ***/cmd_vel*** in robotA’s local ros environment.
+While routing */robotA/cmd_vel* the bridge strips the prefix ***robotA*** and publish the messages on the topic ***/cmd_vel*** in robotA’s local ROS environment.

 ![Targeted topic](/images/multi-robot-communication/targeted-topic.png?classes=border,shadow&width=50pc)

-Mathematically, you can express ***targeted*** as:
+You can express ***targeted*** as:
 A targeted topic is a mapping from /robot-alias/topic to /topic.
 {{% notice info %}}
 **/robotP/cmd_vel -----------> /cmd_vel**